-A growing, more affluent society means more demand for animal products like fish and chicken.
-But these are not sustainable sources of protein because of what they are fed themselves.
-With that in mind, Tarique Arsiwalla set to work on an alternative – insects – with his company, Protix.
+A growing, more affluent society means greater demand for meat, fish and dairy products.
+But animal products require a large amount of protein to grow.
+With that in mind, Tarique Arsiwalla set to work on an alternative source of protein: insects.

-“Enormous amounts of protein are needed to feed chicken and farmed fish,” explains Arsiwalla.
+“Enormous amounts of protein are needed to feed fish and chicken,” explains Protix co-founder, Tarique Arsiwalla.
 “Producing that feed requires too many resources: it’s simply not sustainable.
 Forests are being cut down on the other side of the world to produce soy, which is then transported to the Netherlands to feed to our chickens.
-And countries like Chile catch large numbers of wild fish to produce fishmeal, which is shipped to Norway as feed for salmon farms.
+And countries like Chile catch large numbers of wild fish to produce fishmeal, which is shipped to Norway as feed for salmon farms.”

-“Insects are naturally highly efficient at transforming food waste into body mass and some kinds grow very quickly.
-That combination makes them a very credible protein source for all sorts of animal feed.
-Providing insect protein locally to feed fish and chicken – that’s the main thing we are working on.
+He continues: “Insects are naturally highly efficient in transforming food waste into body mass.”
+That combination makes them a viable protein source for all sorts of animal feed.
+Providing insect protein locally to feed fish and chicken is the main goal of Protix.

-“We are now applying our concept to chickens to produce ‘primal eggs’ (OEReieren in Dutch).
+“We are now applying our concept to chickens to produce ‘primal eggs’ (OEReieren in Dutch),” says Arsiwalla.
 The chickens receive a combination of living insects and dry feed that is completely soy-free, thus eradicating the need to import soy.
-Instead, the chickens get their proteins from insects cultivated locally and fed on food waste.
+Instead, the chickens get their protein from locally cultivated insects.

 Towards sustainable aquaculture